iftikhar8/thesis/chapters/empirical/docs/empirical.md

 temperate species, ontogeny or length are also a driver of vertical position as shown in tropical species
 - Why did you choose the experimental design, e.g. utilised other design based on competitive ship time

+Hypothesis:
+- Rentention of both longer and older larvae in the eddies (there should be longer larvae in the top 50m)

 ## Methods